5 Critical Elements of a Successful Personal Insolvency Agreement (And Why Most Fail Without Professional Help)

 What to disclose:

-Real estate, vehicles, savings, shares, business interests
+Real estate, vehicles, savings, shares, business interests.

-All liabilities including ATO debt, unsecured loans, guarantees
+All liabilities including ATO debt, unsecured loans, guarantees.

 According to TTJ Principal Thyge Trafford-Jones, “A well-documented, transparent proposal makes all the difference.
 We give creditors confidence that they’re seeing the full picture.”